The Vermont Statutes Online

-(c) For the purpose of this subchapter, subchapter 3 of this chapter, and 21 V.S.A. chapter 4, the words "premises," "building," and "structure," or any part thereof shall mean "public building" as defined in this section.
+(c) For the purpose of this subchapter, subchapter 3 of this chapter, and chapter 174 of this title, the words "premises," "building," and "structure," or any part thereof shall mean "public building" as defined in this section.

-(d) "Historic building" or "historic structure" means any structure which has been listed in the National Register of Historic Places or the State register of historic properties or which has been determined to be historically significant by the Vermont Advisory Council on Historic Preservation or which meets the standards adopted by the Division for Historic Preservation pursuant to 22 V.S.A. § 723(a).
+(d) "Historic building" or "historic structure" means any structure that has been listed in the National Register of Historic Places or the State Register of Historic Places or that has been determined to be historically significant by the Vermont Advisory Council on Historic Preservation or that meets the standards adopted by the Division for Historic Preservation pursuant to 22 V.S.A. § 723(a).

 § 2731.
 Rules; inspections; variances

-(c) The following fire prevention and building code fees are established:
+(c) Fees.
+The following fire prevention and building code fees are established:

 (1) The permit application fee for a construction plan approval shall be based on $8.00 per each $1,000.00 of the total valuation of the construction work proposed to be done for all buildings, but in no event shall the permit application fee exceed $185,000.00 nor be less than $50.00.

 (2) When an inspection is required due to the change in use or ownership of a public building, the fee shall be $125.00.